bognikol/aflonstack/README.md

 ### Using Aflon Studio

 Aflon Studio is a browser app intended to be used during development of Aflon applications.
 Aflon Studio allows developer to independently test and style Aflon componenets.
+View [here](https://bognikol.github.io/aflonsample/aflonStudio) how aflon-studio looks like.

 Aflon Studio is not part of ```aflon``` library; it is packed in its own stand-alone library ```aflon-studio```.
 Usage of Aflon Studio is fully optional.
 In any case, Aflon Studio is installed in following manner: